VP1147/mandrake/README.md

 # Mandrake

-Jogo sobre matemática básica.
-Game about basic maths.
+Game about basic math.

-Disponível em português - Aberto a traduções
 Avaliable in Portuguese - Open to translations

+# How to start
-Open mandrake.py to start the program.
+Open mandrake.py with a python interpreter to start.